nats-io/nats-architecture-and-design/adr/ADR-43.md

 ```
 while keepGoing flag
   if not in holding pattern
     check the user's queue using pollTime
     if there is something...
       if it's the drain marker, we are done
       else
         publish async (with retry config if provided)
         notify listener to indicate published
         if in flight queue has reached maxInFlight put hold on
   else in holding pattern
     sleep holdPauseTime
 ```

 ## Flights Runner Pseudo Code:
 ```
 while keepGoing flag
   check the in flight queue using pollTime
     if there is something
-        if been asked to drain && user queue is empty and in flights queue is empty, we are done
+      if been asked to drain and user queue is empty and in flights queue is empty, we are done
         else
           if the flight's publish ack future is done
-              if the future is complete and publish ack was received
+            if the publish ack was received
               notify listener to indicate the publish was acked
             else if the future was completed with an exception
               notify listener to indicate the publish completed exceptionally
             else if the wait timeout has been exceeded
               notify listener to indicate the publish timed out
               complete the future exceptionally so if the user is waiting on the future instaed of the callback they can see it
-              else put it back in the queue for later
+          else if otherwise not done, put it back in the queue for later
       if in flight queue has equal to or less than the refillAllowedAt threshold make remove the hold
 ```